-Canon 100D versus Nikon D7500
+Canon 100D vs Nikon D7500

-The Canon EOS 100D (called Canon SL1 in some regions) and the Nikon D7500 are two digital cameras that were revealed to the public, respectively, in March 2013 and April 2017.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Nikon D7500 are two digital cameras that were officially introduced, respectively, in March 2013 and April 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 20.7 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 20.7 MP.